 Here are some of the topics that I’ll cover in this shoulder strength training guide:

-Before we launch into shoulder exercises and workouts, let’s review shoulder muscle anatomy so you are familiar with the playing field as we explore the best ways to hit these muscles.
+Before we launch into my favorite shoulder exercises and shoulder training techniques, let’s review shoulder muscle anatomy so you are familiar with the playing field as we explore the best ways to hit these muscles.

 1) SHOULDER MUSCLES ANATOMY

-The deltoid muscle is comprised of 3 sections: the front delt (anterior deltoid), middle delt (lateral deltoid) and rear delt (posterior deltoid).
+The deltoid muscle is comprised of 3 deltoid heads: the front delt head (anterior deltoid), middle delt head (lateral deltoid) and rear delt head (posterior deltoid).

-I’ll use my handy Muscle Markers to show you each area of the delts.
+I’ll use my handy Muscle Markers to show you each of the deltoid heads.

 You can refer back to this section if needed, because I’ll be showing you different shoulder-specific exercises to target each of these areas, and some that target all three.